ddddanil/hs-nummy/README.md

 Nummy is designed to compute and convert different values in a human-readable format

-Generally any query line looks like `expression in format`
+Generally any query line looks like `expression | format`

 ### Physical units